MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 ```

 > [!NOTE]
-> Apple and the Flutter team have provided news where after iOS 26, the next major release will enforce new requirements for applications.
-The migration instructions from the Flutter team can be found [here](https://docs.flutter.dev/release/breaking-changes/uiscenedelegate).
+> Apple have made an announcement [here](https://developer.apple.com/documentation/technotes/tn3187-migrating-to-the-uikit-scene-based-life-cycle) that after iOS 26, the next major release will enforce new requirements for applications.
+The migration instructions from the Flutter team can be found to meet these requirements can be found [here](https://docs.flutter.dev/release/breaking-changes/uiscenedelegate).
 If your application will follow these instructions to use the UIScene lifecycle, then ensure you follow their instructions that involves moving logic like the above to the appropriate method (i.e. `didInitializeImplicitFlutterEngine`)

 ### Handling notifications whilst the app is in the foreground